 The clerk for the Board of Tax Appeals will prepare the agency’s record for transmittal to the district court.
 However, this does not make the Board a party (respondent) in the court case.
 The information in the next paragraph applies when the taxpayer files the petition for judicial review.

 For a property assessment appeal (market value or exemption), the respondent (opposing party) is the local county where the subject property is located.
-For an appeal from a Tax Commission action, as in an income tax, sales tax or property tax reduction matter, the respondent will be the Idaho State Tax Commission.
+For an appeal from a Tax Commission decision, the respondent is the Idaho State Tax Commission.
 In captioning and naming the appeal, please verify the proper respondent(s).
-The Board of Tax Appeals should not be named as a party to the case.
+The Board of Tax Appeals should not be named as any party to the case.

-A County, the Assessor, or the State Tax Commission may also appeal a Final Decision of the Board of Tax Appeals.
+A County, the Assessor, or the State Tax Commission may also appeal a Final Decision of the Board of Tax Appeals to the district court.
 In this instance, the taxpayer is normally the respondent (opposing party).

 When filing a petition for judicial review be sure to serve a copy on the Board so the Board knows to send the records to the court.